MercuryTechnologies/alloglot/README.md

 }
 ```

+### Zero-conf

+Alloglot supports "zero-configuration" in the following sense.
 If there is no user-level or workspace-level configuration present,
 Alloglot will read configuration from a file `.vscode/alloglot.json` if one exists.
 The format for this file is to drop the `alloglot.`-prefix on top-level keys,
 but otherwise is the same.
+This file can be checked into a project's git repository without causing issue,
+since it is ignored if a user has user-level or workspace-level configuration.
+An experienced contributor can create a `.vscode/alloglot.json` file and check it into the repository.
+This can greatly reduce the effort new contributors expend to onboard to a project,
+especially for large projects that use multiple programming languages, bespoke tooling, or complex build processes.

+### Schema

 The configuration schema is defined by the following typescript.
 Configuration is highly flexible, with most fields being optional.